We will advise guests where to travel to in order to meet the ship, you will be notified when you book your place.

 In Oban – an example port where the Lady of Avenel may pick you up.
 Oban is a great place, a real hub of trains, buses and ferries to all the Hebridean Islands.
 It is an old fishing port with a harbour sheltered by the island of Kerrera so if your travel arrangements mean you have time there you will find plenty to do and see.
 If you need to stay a night there is lots of accommodation of all kinds

-Lady of Avenel is easily recognised and she will dock at the North Pier (behind the restaurant with a red roof), see this Google Map.
+Lady of Avenel is easily recognised and she will dock at the new marina near the North Pier, see this Google Map.